lookingreg/documentation/developer/technical/guides/project/step-2-create-triggers.md

         output: "{{ Math.floor( (Math.random() + 1) * (values.upper - values.lower) ) }}"
 ```

-Next we will study how to test our trigger before push it to the Web3alert.
+Next, we will study how to test our trigger before pushing it to the Web3alert.